AlpK-byte/AlpK-byte/README.md

 - 👋 Hi, I’m @AlpK-byte
-- 👀 I’m interested in football
+- 👀 I’m interested in exchange and coding.
 - 🌱 I’m currently learning phyton
 - 💞️ I’m looking to collaborate on -
 - 📫 How to reach me -